PatrickKyei/exception/_posts/2022-02-18-the-trade-off-with-love.md

 ![home-career](/assets/img/home-career.jpg)

-So, obviously, I'm not in a position to tell you to give up your values or let everything be and go with your relationship .
+So, obviously, I'm not in a position to tell you to give up your values or let everything go and go with your relationship .
 We can only think about how to make this decision and help you make the one that will help your future self.

 And you make this decision by sitting down for a few hours, going for a stroll or a run, or going somewhere else where you can be alone with yourself, and weighing your two possibilities.
 What are the advantages and disadvantages?
 What are the things that are most important to you?

 Is it your commitment to your job, belief, education or other endeavors and their fulfillment, or is it your devotion to your current relationship?